Systematic study of the symmetry energy coefficient in finite nuclei: Acknowledgments

-The authors thank J. Meng and S. F. Ban for useful discussions.
-This work is partly supported by the National Natural Science Foundation of China under Grant No. 10575083 and the Southwest University Initial Research Foundation Grant to Doctor under Grant No. SWU109011.
+We would like to thank S. F. Ban, J. Meng, and W. Satula for fruitful discussions and thank Z. P. Li, P. W. Zhao and Q. B. Chen for critical reading of this manuscript.
+J.M.Y. acknowledges a postdoctoral fellowship from the F.R.S.-FNRS (Belgium).
+This work is partly supported by the National Natural Science Foundation of China under Grant No. 11105111 and No. 10947013, the Fundamental Research Funds for the Central Universities (XDJK2010B007) and the Southwest University Initial Research Foundation Grant to Doctor under Grant No. SWU109011.